 For any other questions, please contact us.

 We are a defensive buyer.
-AST is a cooperative organization founded in 2007 by a group of operating companies to mitigate the risk of assertions and lawsuits.
-Our Members are global technology companies including IBM, SONY, GOOGLE, FORD, HONDA, MICROSOFT, CISCO, INTEL and many of their peers.
+AST is a Delaware statutory trust founded in 2007 by a group of operating companies to mitigate the risk of assertions and lawsuits.
+Our Members are leading global technology companies including ASSA ABLOY, Cisco, Dolby, Facebook, Google, Honda, IBM, Intel, Microsoft, Oracle, Philips, Salesforce, ServiceNow, Slack, SNAP, Sony, Spotify, Twitter, Uber and Verizon and many of their peers.
 We act in several capacities for them.
 First, we help them to triage patents for sale by providing basic information in a standard format that may include technology and product classifications, patent family information, and reviews of marketing materials.
 Then, we arrange offers if one or more companies are interested in a license.
 Once we have funding by at least one of our Members, we purchase the portfolio ourselves.
 The acquired patents are licensed to our Members who participated in the offer.
 Then, we sell the patents to one of our Members or to another party.

 We will need the following information: